EmpyreanMist/retro-wordle/README.md

 npm install
 ```

-### 2. Create a .env file in /server and use a MongoDB URI
+### 2. Create a .env file in the root and use a MongoDB URI

 ```ini
 MONGODB_URI=your-mongodb-atlas-connection-string